Vermont Divorce Steps

 • Exchange tax returns along with all attachments related to the previous 2 years.
 Then, they must file a written certification with the court that this exchange is complete

-If the divorcing partners fail to reach an agreement regarding the divorce issues, then the court schedules a final contested hearing and notifies the partners regarding this date.
+If the divorcing partners fail to reach an agreement regarding the divorce issues then the court schedules a final contested hearing and notifies the partners regarding this date.
 During the hearing, the judge makes decisions regarding various issues and signs the final divorce order.
-Then, there is a waiting period of 3 months called as nisi period.
+Then, there is a waiting period of three months that is given as a last chance of reconciliation for a couple.
 After the completion of this period, the divorce is finalized.
-The court might decrease this period using its discretion.
+The court might decrease this period using its discretion in some cases.

 Divorce Papers